 Thank you, and I yield back.
+Chairman SMITH.
+Thank you.

 I want to thank every member of our committee.
 I want to thank Ranking Member Neal for being here, Republicans and Democrats, part of a historical hearing where it is, like I said, they say it is the first outside full committee hearing in a hundred years, and it is right here in Staten Island.